ProfessionalRepos/RollDiceApp/README.md

 # Welcome to your organization's demo respository
-This code repository (or "repo") is designed to demonstrate the best GitHub has to offer with the least amount of noise.
+This code repository contains the code for the first ever flutter app created as part of the learning journey.

-The repo includes an `index.html` file (so it can render a web page), two GitHub Actions workflows, and a CSS stylesheet dependency.
+Additionally, the repo includes an `index.html` file (so it can render a web page), two GitHub Actions workflows, and a CSS stylesheet dependency.